Publishing Open Access Electronic Journals

 There are three types of charges.

-• 4.1.
-The annual fee of $3,000 per journal title for maintaining the peer review process, publishing, hosting, archiving, maintenance, and author support.
-For small journals, having up to 25 annually published articles, the annual fee is reduced to $2,000.
-For electronic journals having up to 50 annual publications – $2,500.
+• 4.1 The annual fee per journal title for maintaining the peer review process, publishing, hosting, archiving, maintenance, and author support.

-• 4.2.
-The per page fee applicable to articles which needed the human intervention:
+• 4.3 The per page fee applicable to articles which need human intervention.

-• 4.2.1.
-When adjustments are needed in order to compose an article, or if authors do not use the suggested LaTeX template, or cross-references needed to be inserted or any other adjustments (e.g., correcting graphics) are necessary – the fee is $4.30 per page of an article.
+• 4.3.1 When an article cannot be processed automatically: adjustments are needed in order to compose an article, or if authors do not use the suggested LaTeX template, or cross-references needed to be inserted or any other adjustments (e.g., correcting graphics or layout) are necessary - the fee is $4.30 per page of an article.

 The low per-paper cost assumes authors are diligent in preparing papers with the designated style files so they can be processed automatically.